DataDog/kics/documentation/rules/terraform/aws/sensitive_port_is_exposed_to_wide_private_network.md

 }
 ```

-makes internal resources within the VPC accessible to all hosts in the private address range, greatly increasing the attack surface if any host in that range is compromised.
-Restricting access to only necessary subnets and ports—for example, using
+Restricting access to only necessary subnets and ports significantly reduces the risk of lateral movement and unauthorized access within your network:

 ```
 ingress {